avarakin/astropi/README.md

 This project contains instructions and Makefile for setting up a Raspberry Pi as an Astrophotography computer.
 Both 18.4 and 16.04 versions of Ubuntu Mate are supported.
 Experimental Raspberry Pi 4 installation is also available.
 The project originally started as a shell script, but then was migrated to makefile.
-Shell script is still available but not supported.
+Shell script is still available but not updated.

 # List of features:
 1. Installs most commonly used Astrophotography software: